learn-co-curriculum/phase-3-active-record-migrations/README.md

-# Let's Learn About Migrations
+# Active Record Migrations

-## Objective
+## Learning Goals

-1. Create, connect to, and manipulate a SQLite database using ActiveRecord.
+- Create, connect to, and manipulate a SQLite database using Active Record

 ## Setup